paulowe/ServerlessDataProcessing/README.md

 # ServerlessDataProcessing
 Serverless Data Processing with Apache Beam and Dataflow backend

-Features of this solution:
+### Features

-- Alerting Policies that get triggered when X is met
+This solution implementS monitoring, logging and configuring alerting policies that get triggered when
+- Failure starting your piplein on Dataflow
+- Invalid BigQuery table
+- Too much logging

 ### Quick start